numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 application, we will call it "common type" operation here.

 **Motivation:** Common type operations are vital for array coercion when different input types are mixed.
-They also provide the logic currently used to decide the output dtype of ``np.concatenate()`` and on their own are quite useful.
+They also provide the logic used to decide the output dtype of ``np.concatenate()`` and on their own are quite useful.